TARACHANDJAKHAR/Hindi/README.md

 All pages share the same `style.css` file for consistent look and feel:
 - Responsive header with Government of India and SVNIT logos
-- Top navigation bar with hover effects
+- Top navigation bar with hover effects and active state styling
+- Animated news ticker with scrolling text
-- Footer with copyright
+- Footer with copyright information
+- Mobile-responsive design

 ---

-## 📌 Notes
+## 📌 Current Status

+✅ **Completed:**
+- HTML structure for all pages
+- CSS styling with responsive design
+- Navigation with active state indicators
+- News ticker with scrolling animation
+- Lightbox functionality for event gallery
+- Meta descriptions and SEO improvements
+- Directory structure for images and downloads

+⚠️ **Next Steps:**
-- Update the `images/` folder with real logos and banners.
+- Add actual images to the `images/` folder
+- Add PDF documents to the `downloads/` folder
-- Replace placeholder links in `resources.html` with working URLs.
+- Replace placeholder favicon with actual icon
-- Form in `contact.html` currently uses HTML only — backend integration is needed for live submissions.
+- Consider adding a contact form backend

 ---